 Avoid prolonged operation above 3/4 throttle.
 Rev the engine through the gears freely, but do not use full throttle at any time.

-320 km (200 mi) or 20 hours and beyond
+20 hours and beyond

 The ATV can now be operated normally.

 If any engine trouble should occur during the engine break-in period, immediately have a Yamaha dealer check the ATV.